 Now which of these three options you use to tint your beer depends on two big things: availability and taste.
 Unlike artificial food coloring, you’re going to taste these—some more than others.
 None of the flavors are bad, but they are there!

 And then availability.
 If you live near a health food store, you’ll have no problem tracking these ingredients down.
 If you don’t?
-Well, maybe just tint your beer with regular food coloring and chock it up to living in moderation.
+Well, maybe just tint your beer with regular food coloring and chalk it up to living in moderation.
 These aren’t things you can get at most “normal” grocery stores.
 Consider yourself warned!

-A third consideration is color, and you can tell by the photos, there are three different kinds of green here—so the coloring you choose might depend on what end result you like the best!
+A third consideration is color, and as you can tell by the photos, there are three different kinds of green here—so the coloring you choose might depend on what end result you like the best!

 Wheatgrass juice is my absolute favorite of all the colors.
 It’s a beautifully bright yellow-green—it really looks similar to the result you would get if using artificial food coloring.
 It dyes the beer evenly, and lightly tints the head.
 It doesn’t make the beer cloudy, and the wheatgrass juice dissolves nicely.

 Wheatgrass juice is probably the most pronounced of the three flavors, but not unpleasantly so.
 If you’ve never had wheatgrass before, it tastes exactly like how you’d think it would taste—grassy.
-You use such a small amount to dye the beer, that it doesn’t overpower anything.
+You use such a small amount to dye the beer that it doesn’t overpower anything.
 It just adds a grass undertone to your beer.
 It tastes like summer!
 I liked the flavor of this one the most.

 Where to Get It

 If you have a juice bar nearby, you can get fresh wheatgrass juice from them.
 Another option is to make your own juice from wheatgrass.
 You can grow your own (it’s really easy, and I did it using this tutorial), or many grocery stores sell wheatgrass either pre-cut or in pots.
 I just saw it this past weekend at my regular supermarket near the fresh herbs in the produce section.
-To turn your wheat grass into juice, take a big handful of the cut grass and either run it through a powerful juicer, or place it and a couple of tablespoons of water in a high-powered blender (my Ninja—affiliate link—worked great for this).
+To turn your wheat grass into juice, take a big handful of the cut grass and either run it through a powerful juicer, or place it and a couple of tablespoons of water in a high-powered blender (my Ninja worked great for this).
 Blend on high until the grass is a pulp.
-Then strain through several layers of cheesecloth or a jelly/nut milk bag (affiliate link).
+Then strain through several layers of cheesecloth or a jelly/nut milk bag.

 Wheatgrass is a natural source of many vitamins, minerals, and antioxidants.
-Studies have indicated that wheatgrass can help with a number of digestive system issues, included reducing the impact of ulcerative colitis and the digestive side effects of chemotherapy (source: WebMD)
+Studies have indicated that wheatgrass can help with a number of digestive system issues, including reducing the impact of ulcerative colitis and the digestive side effects of chemotherapy (source: WebMD)

 How To Use It To Make Green Beer

 Pour 1 tablespoon of wheatgrass juice in the bottom of a beer glass.
-Pour beer overtop.
+Pour beer over top.
 Add more wheatgrass juice, a little bit at a time, until desired color and flavor are achieved.

 Spirulina results in a more of a teal/hunter green—regardless of the amount you use.
-It’s really potent stuff—coloring wise, so a little goes a long way.
+It’s really potent stuff coloring-wise, so a little goes a long way.
 It dyes the beer itself very dark, and dyes the head well, too.